 Draco couldn’t help but huff again as he thought to the first meeting with his cousin.
 It had been held at Paddington Castle as it was considered neutral ground for all involved.
 Draco brought his two closest advisors in Blaise and Longbottom with him.
 Everyone had wanted to come, but they couldn’t all get out of the school, and Tony’s Uncle had only been able to convince Dumbledore that Draco needed his advisors with him.

-The three boys had been sitting in the formal sitting room where one of the Paddington family House Elves named Jakdey had placed them, debating if they’d brought the right people.
-Neville had been insisting that Pansy Parkinson, Draco’s other best friend, or Hermione or even one of the twins would be a much better selection, but as Draco and Blaise had pointed out numerous times, Granger was needed by Harry at Gringotts for the formal reading of the will.
+The three boys had been sitting in the formal sitting room one of the Paddington family House Elves named Jakdey had placed them debating if they’d brought the right people.
+Neville had been insisting that Pansy Parkinson, Draco’s other best friend, or Hermione or even one of the twins would be a much better selection.
+As Draco and Blaise had pointed out numerous times though, Granger was needed by Harry at Gringotts for the formal reading of the will.
 Therefore, she would be there.

 As far as Pansy or the twins went, they were all worthy but more than that, Draco relied on Neville’s shared knowledge of Ancient and Most Nobile Family protocol.
 Pansy and Hermione were still working out their differences, and Draco wasn’t willing to trust his other friend to keep her temper or her lips sealed.
 As for the twins, he didn’t want to put them in any harder of a position than they were already in.

-When the doors opened, the three boys stood and seeing Tony entering with not just Harry, but Sirius and Hermione also, the gave a formal bow in greeting.
+When the doors opened, the three boys stood and seeing Tony entering with not just Harry, but Sirius and Hermione also.
+The three of them then gave a formal bow in greeting.
 “Heir Paddington, thank you for hosting this meeting.
 I greatly appreciate the chance to meet my cousin for the first time in a place that holds no expectations for any of us.”

 Draco sat back down in his chair, and immediately studied Harry to see how his friend was doing.
 It was just before the second task, and Harry had enough on his mind, but everyone had agreed that they could not put off the reading of the will any longer now that the Paddington family solicitors had gotten legal approval to have it read.
 To say Harry looked stunned was an understatement, but when his friend flashed him a shaky smile, Draco let himself relax a little.